Aurora Season: When You Can See the Northern Lights

 Faint aurora at the beginning of the season in Lapland

-When it's dark enough in some popular aurora regions:
+When it gets dark enough in popular aurora regions

 Canada, Churchill 17 July - 26 May